You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 What Charisma Actually Is

-Dale Carnegie figured this out in 1936:
+Dale Carnegie landed on the same instinct in 1936:

 “You can make more friends in two months by becoming genuinely interested in other people than you can in two years by trying to get other people interested in you.”